Amravati Thermal Power Project

 An additional phase II and III have been proposed.

-The undated satellite photo below shows the power station, which is located north of the village of Nandgaonpeth in Amravati district, Maharashtra.
+The undated satellite photo below shows the power station, along with the two partially built units on the abandoned Phase II immediately to the east, near the village of Nandgaonpeth in Amravati district, Maharashtra.

 In 2011 the company said that coal linkage had been granted and that "letters of assurance from South Eastern Coalfields Ltd. (SECL), Western Coalfields Ltd. (WCL) and Mahanadi Coalfields Ltd. (MCL) have been issued."